• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy.

-If you love this rice bowl recipe, check out my California Roll Sushi Bowls, Korean Beef Bowls, and Teriyaki Salmon Bowls too.
+If you like this style of dinner, you might also enjoy my California Roll Sushi Bowls, Korean Beef Bowls, and Teriyaki Salmon Bowls, too.

 The ingredients for teriyaki chicken measured into separate bowls on a marble countertop, viewed from above